 I’ve been podcasting since 2014 and have spoken at a number of conferences since 2015.
-(See below for some of the talks I’ve given over the years!)
 I am equally happy having off-the-cuff discussions and giving deeply-prepared presentations.

 I enjoy talking about a variety of subjects: